improving-minnesota/react-redux-workshop/labs/lab-05-forms.md

 ###### Before we get started, take the time to look at the custom form components already implemented for us.

 - The first component we need is a form to contain all of our employee's properties.
-- Open **client/src/components/employees.form.jsx**.
+- Open **src/components/employees/EmployeeForm.js**.

 - This form has more props than any component we've made so far, so let's review them:
-  - employee : the employee we will be editing
+  - employee: the employee we will be editing
   - errors: an object containing validation errors
   - validate: the function to be called upon a form input value change
   - validateAll: the function to validate the entire form